Blind calibration of a quantum computer: Abstract

 \section{Abstract}

-Quantum system calibration is limited by the ability to characterize a quantum state under unknown device errors.
-We develop an accurate calibration protocol that is blind to the precise preparation of a specific quantum state.
-It extracts device errors from simple tomographic data only, and does not require bespoke experiments for a priori specified error mechanisms.
-Using a trapped-ion quantum computer, we experimentally demonstrate the accuracy of the method by recovering intentional miscalibrations.
-We then use blind calibration to estimate the native calibration parameters of the experimental system.
-The recovered calibrations are close to directly measured values and perform similarly in predicting state properties.
+The calibration of quantum measurements is limited by the ability to accurately prepare quantum states under unknown device errors.
+We develop an accurate calibration protocol for the measurement apparatus of a quantum computer that is `blind' to the state preparation.
+Blind calibration quantifies and corrects measurement errors from simple tomographic data on a noisy quantum state.
+Importantly, it calibrates multiple error mechanisms in a single experiment, eliminating the need for bespoke, separate calibration experiments.
+Using a trapped-ion quantum computer, we systematically demonstrate the accuracy of the method.
+We use blind calibration to estimate the native calibration parameters of the experimental system.
+The recovered calibrations are consistent with directly measured values and perform similarly in predicting the state properties.

 \oldaddcontentsline [3]{}